Ivan Mikhelson: Early career

-Mikhelson was born in Reval (Tallinn) in the Reval Governorate (after 1796 known as the Governorate of Estonia) to a family of noble rank (known in German as von Michelsohnen).
+Mikhelson was born in Reval (now Tallinn) to a family of noble rank (known in German as von Michelsohnen).
 His paternal ancestor Iosif M. hailed from England and had served the Danish and Swedish armies, becoming an adjutant of Carl XI (1680).
-Iosif's son Ivan served Carl XII as captain and fell at Poltava (1709).
+Iosif's son Ivan served Carl XII as captain and fell at Poltava in 1709.
 Ivan's sons Ivan and Nikolai remained in Russia and entered Russian service.
 Ivan Ivanovich Mikhelson was the son of this Ivan.
-His early military career saw him serve as a cavalry officer in many conflicts: the Seven Years' War, the Russo-Turkish War of 1768–74, and the war against the Bar Confederation.
+His early military career saw him serve as a cavalry officer in many conflicts: the Seven Years' War, the Russo-Turkish War of 1768–1774, and the war against the Bar Confederation.

 Pugachev's Rebellion

-By the end of 1773 Mikhelson held the rank of Lieutenant-Colonel of the Saint-Petersburg Regiment of Carabineers, and, after the new force arrived in rebel-occupied territory, was given command over a force of soldiers to fight against the rebels led by Yemelyan Pugachev, who by this time had gained a fearsome reputation and defeated several expeditions sent against him by the government.
+By the end of 1773 Mikhelson held the rank of lieutenant-colonel of the Saint-Petersburg Regiment of Carabineers, and, after the new force arrived in rebel-occupied territory, was given command over a force of soldiers to fight against the rebels led by Yemelyan Pugachev, who by this time had gained a fearsome reputation and defeated several expeditions sent against him by the government.
 Soon enough events turned around due to Mikhelson's exceptional resolve, especially his indefatigability when confronting followers of the rebellion, whom he crushed wherever he encountered them.
 His most decisive action was at the Battle of Kazan, where he led the relief force to the besieged city.
 By the time Michelson had arrived on July 13, Pugachev's army had already surrounded the Kazan Kremlin where the remaining defenders and loyal citizens had taken refuge.
 Mikhelson launched a determined strike on the rebels, and thereafter pursued them across the right bank of the Volga river.
 He refused to relent, and as the rebels attempted to regroup near Tsaritsyn, drove his small army of under 5,000 men to engage Pugachev near Chyorny Yar on August 25, in the Battle of Solenikova, where he annihilated a force of 10,000 rebels, killing 2,000 and capturing 6,000 more, suffering only 90 casualties to his forces in the process.
 Mikhelson had managed to end any major threat of the rebellion reemerging and assaulting the Russian interior.